mdsol/clojure-mauth-client/README.md

 Version 2.0.3 update -
 Changed mauth unauthorized error status code from 403 to 401 code which corresponds to the right HTTP status code for Unauthorized.
+And also changed signature algorithm to SHA512withRSA, previously it was SHA256withRSA.

 ## Contributing/ Tests
 Tests can be run using `lein test`.